Moe202/CS175-Group-8/docs/status.md

 #### Level 1:
 The level 1 map is a flat terrain with lava on eages.
 It is a 7x7x1(LxWxH) grid.
 The agent start at the lapis\_block and try to reach the redstone\_block.
 The agent can either walk or jump.
 In level 1, there are () states and 2 actions
 #### Level 2:
-The level 1 map is built basing on Level 1 map.
+The level 1 map is built based on Level 1 map.
 5 cobble stone blocks in the middle of map were replaced by 5 lava blocks.It is a 7x7x1(LxWxH) grid.
 The agent start at the lapis\_block and try to reach the redstone\_block.
 The agent can either walk or jump.
 In level 2, there are () states and 2 actions
 #### Level 3:
-Level 3 map was built basing on level 2 map.
+Level 3 map was built based on level 2 map.
 A  2x2x2(LxWxH) glass block and a 2x2x1(LxWxH) cobble stone hill.
 Agent can jump over the cobble stone block(gold) but cannot jump over the glass block.
 The agent start at the lapis\_block and try to reach the redstone\_block.
 The agent can either walk or jump.
 In level 1, there are () states and 2 actions
 #### Reward for each actions:
 For each action the agent makes, there is a reward value of -1 for each move, -10 for each jump, -100 for reaching the lava block, +100 for reaching the redstone\_block(goal state)